CaoDien2003/A_Multi-user_Chat_Application/README.md

     .\venv\Scripts\activate  # On Windows
     ```

     If you are using VSCode on Windown, you might have the error "ModuleNotFoundError: No module named 'src'".
-In this case, you might add this.
+To resolve this, add the following to your environment variables.

     ```bash
     $env:PYTHONPATH = "you/path/to/A/Multi/user/Chat/Application;$env:PYTHONPATH"